EvaLeunissen/Whalength/README.md

-# Whalelength
+# Whalength
-GUI code for measure whales in drone images
+GUI code for measuring whales in drone images